lkodinsson/TchernobogLootFilter/README.md

 (More will be added to this list in the future)

-Defaults for these variables can be found in the data/filter_defaults.lua.
+Defaults for these variables can be found in data/filter_defaults.lua.

+Note: you can also set these things in your config.ini file to change your preferred defaults (regardless of profile), BUT they will be overridden by anything specifically set by that profile.

 # Advanced Customization
 I'll make a tutorial for safely changing values set in the data files at some point.